chenshanmugarajah/Advanced-Blog-Application/README.md

 ## Sprint 1
 - Prepare all the needed files for the project and be ready to begin coding

-+ DOD Refinement
-+ Make folder and seperate files for Entity classes to better adhere to **S**OLID principles

 ### Project Cards
 - Database Creation
 - Create required Layers
 - Create CRUDManager

 ### Review

-Sprint has gone according to plan.
 Login and Register functionality have been added.
-Other CRUD operations have been started on track to finish off tomorrow.
+Other CRUD operations have been started.

++ DOD Refinement
++ Make folder and seperate files for Entity classes to better adhere to **S**OLID principles

 ### Retrospective
 **Start**